phunt/zk-docker-devenv/README.md

 Typically you'll run the image like:

-docker run -it --name &lt;NAME> /Users/$USER/dev/zookeeper-br34:/root/zookeeper &lt;IMAGE> bash
+docker run -it --name &lt;NAME> -v /Users/$USER/dev/zookeeper-br34:/root/zookeeper &lt;IMAGE> bash

 Notice the use of volumes to map a ZooKeeper working directory into the container.
 We're running a bash command from which you can compile/run/test/etc... as appropriate.